tronscan/tronscan-frontend/document/api.md

 # 5
 **/api/block**
-Desc: List the blocks in the blockchain(only support 7 days data query)
+Desc: List the blocks in the blockchain(only display the latest 10,000 data records in the query time range)
 Demo: curl -X Get  https://apilist.tronscan.org/api/block?sort=-number&limit=20&count=true&start=0
 @param sort: define the sequence of the records return;
 @param limit: page size for pagination;